Recommended Cleaning Solutions for Piercings...

 --NeilMed Wound Wash (Sterile Saline Solution) – Do NOT use contact solution as this is not the same!

---Dr. Bronners Castile Soap (Original or Tea Tree)
+--Dr. Bronners Castile Soap (Original)

 --Mouthwash (ORAL Piercings Only!)
 There are many suitable brands of mouthwash, choose an antiseptic one that